What Are the New Rules for 482 Visa to Permanent Residency?

 Process of Migration from 482 Visa to PR

-To ensure a smooth transition from a 482 visa to PR, follow these crucial steps:
+To ensure a smooth transition from a 482 to PR, follow these crucial steps:

 1. Assess Your Occupation and Stream